 Areas that have been flooded can be separated into three groups: 1) product that has come into contact with flood water, 2) product that is in proximity to a flooded field but has not been contacted by flood water, and 3) production ground that was partially or completely flooded in the past before a crop was planted.
 The considerations for each situation are described below and presented in Table 5.

 See Table 5 for numerical criteria for lettuce and leafy greens production fields that have possibly come into contact with flood waters.
-The Technical Basis Document (Appendix B) describes the process used to develop these metrics.

 FDA considers any crop that has come into contact with floodwater to be an “adulterated” commodity that cannot be sold for human consumption.

-To reduce the potential for cross-contamination do not drive harvest equipment through flooded areas reasonably likely to contain microorganisms of public health significance (see previous section).
+To reduce the potential for cross-contamination do not drive field equipment through flooded areas reasonably likely to contain microorganisms of public health significance (see previous section).

 TABLE 5.
 Flooding – When evidence of flooding in a production block occurs.